thi-ng/umbrella/packages/wasm-api/README.md

-This package provides a small, generic and modular [`WasmBridge`](https://docs.thi.ng/umbrella/wasm-api/classes/WasmBridge.html) class as interop basis for hybrid JS/WebAssembly applications.
-At the moment only a basic core API is provided (i.e. for debug output, string & pointer handling), but in the future we aim to also supply support modules for DOM manipulation, WebGL, WebGPU, WebAudio etc.
+This package provides a small, generic and modular [`WasmBridge`](https://docs.thi.ng/umbrella/wasm-api/classes/WasmBridge.html) class as interop basis and a much reduced boilerplate for hybrid JS/WebAssembly applications.
+At the moment only a minimal core API is provided (i.e. for debug output, string, pointer, typed array accessors [8/16/32/64 bit (u)ints, 32/64 bit floats]), but in the future we aim to also supply support modules for DOM manipulation, WebGL, WebGPU, WebAudio etc.

 In general, all languages with a WebAssembly target are supported, however